VaanNG/term_chatbot/README.md

 5. To submit a multi-line message, press enter to jump line and when you're ready to send the prompt, type `/send` on a new line after entering your message.

 6. To exit the application, type `exit` on a new line (recommended) or `ctrl-c`

+## Editing Modes 🎨⌨️

+The AI Chat App now supports two editing modes: Editor Mode and Keyboard Mode.

+### Editor Mode ✍️🌟
+*in order to use this mode, it is recommended that you have tmux installed.*
+- Trigger the Editor Mode by entering 'e' when prompted for the editing mode.
+- The app will open a `tmux` pane with your preferred editor (default: `nvim`).
+- Edit your message in the editor, and type 'send' on a new line to send the message.
+- If you close the editor without providing any input, the app will gracefully exit the editing mode.

+### Keyboard Mode ⌨️💬
+- Trigger the Keyboard Mode by entering 'k' when prompted for the editing mode.
+- Type your message directly in the terminal, using the keyboard for navigation and editing.
+- Press `Ctrl+D` to send the message.

+## Chat History Saving 💾✨
+- When exiting the app, you will be prompted to choose whether to save the chat history.
+- Enter 'y' to save the chat history or 'n' to exit without saving.
+- The chat history will be saved in a designated directory for future reference.

 ## Pricing Model